ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

 ### Appendix C: Useful logs to find problems

-> Follow this if do you want to find a problem of your IdP.
+> Follow this if you need to find a problem of your IdP.

 1. Jetty Logs:
    * `cd /opt/jetty/logs`